 You can watch Showtime series the old fashioned way on your local cable or satellite provider.
 You can also watch directly via the Showtime streaming service.
 In order to access that service, you can sign up for a 30 day free trial at the link below.
 After the trial period ends, the service costs $10.99 a month.

-Best Showtime series
+Best Showtime series:

 One of the first major Showtime TV shows is still among its best.
 Based loosely on the series of Dexter novels.
 Michael C Hall plays the title character, who to most everyone else on the show is a forensic technician for the Miami Police Department.
 In reality, Dexter is a serial killer, with a difference.
 His adoptive father recognized the darkness inside Dexter, and trained him to not attack innocent people, but other serial killers.
 This unique look inside the mind of a killer who wants to do good remains one of the best Showtime series.
+Best of all, the show is going to be revived in late 2021, with Hall returning as Dexter.

 Another one of the best shows on Showtime is this very meta look at the making of a TV show.
 Two UK-based TV writers get the break of a lifetime; their British show is being remade in the US.
 However, their real trials start when they reach Hollywood and are forced by the network to accept a lead actor they don’t want.
 That lead actor: Matt LeBlanc, who is played by . . .
 Matt LeBlanc.
 It’s a funny look at how show business is not all glamour, all the time.
 It also has a terrific over-the-top performance by LeBlanc who clearly had fun played an exaggerated version of himself.

 Another one of the great Showtime shows is Homeland.
 It’s made by some of the same people who previously wrote and produced for 24.
 Both shows deal with the US fighting terrorism, but 24 is much more of an action series.
 Homeland, however, tried its best to offer a more realistic and nuanced look at how terrorist groups work, and why they wish to attack the US.
 Claire Danes got the role of her career playing CIA Carrie Mathison, who not only has to deal with the bad guys but also her own problems with bipolar disorder.
+You can watch all eight seasons now on Showtime.

 4. Ray Donovan